Enterprise Search is Better Than You Imagine in 2026

 • Enterprise search

 That last piece ultimately shipped as Google Search Appliance, a product which floundered for years before finally being retired in 2016.
-Despite a tremendous amount of effort, Google failed to overcome major obstacles and solve key technical challenges:
+Despite a tremendous amount of effort, Google failed to overcome significant obstacles and solve key technical challenges:

 • A lot of the content lived in files on people's hard drives (or in the best case, on file shares)